MattTheDev/CouchBot/docs/gamessettings.rst

 Add Specific Games
 ==================

 These commands have to do with games that should be announced.
+Using these will announce any instances of the game being streamed on the platform you choose, use it wisely!

 -----------
 Add a Game